doitintl/CloudBlaster/README.md

 (This is a full-string match on the  local asset name, such as the Disk name  or Topic Name.
 See the top of that file for detailed instructions.)
 * Run `./lister.sh -p <GCP_PROJECT>`
-   * (In this script, Maven just builds if needed, then executes `java com.doitintl.blaster.Lister` ).
+   * (In this script, Maven just builds if needed, then executes `java com.doitintl.blaster.lister.Lister` ).
    * The Lister outputs `assets-to-delete.txt`
    * (If instead you just want to print, to standard output, a list of *all* GCP assets, whether  of a type supported by Cloud Blaster or not, add the `-a` or `--print-all-assets` flag.)